amiltonwong/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 ![alt text][image4]

-As these test images are captured from real scenario with diverse background, it is good to use them for testing the generalization capability of my trained network model.
+As these test images are captured from real scenario with diverse background, so it is good to use them for testing the generalization capability of my trained network model.

 Here are the results of the prediction: